-- 1. Analysis: Identify and describe a visualization challenge in terms of context, stakeholders, data, and tasks. - 2.
-Design: Design and implement a visualization through one of various media (website, physicalization, infographic, etc.) and through a self-chosen set of tools.
+- 1. Analyze: Describe a challenge for a visualization project and the reasons why visualization is required.
+Break down the project considering its context (target audience, usage scenario), potential tasks that the visualization should facilitate, and the characteristics of the data set. - 2.
+Design: Create a visualization through one of various media (website, interactive, infographic, etc.) and through a self-chosen set of tools.
 Visualization designs are meant to match an earlier identified challenge. - 3.
-Evaluation: Critically reflect on a visualization design and suggest constructive solutions.
+Evaluation: Critically reflect on a visualization design and suggest constructive solutions. - 4.
+Apply: Competently apply a wide range of visualization techniques and tools, also knowing their particular features and drawbacks.